karlvr/consistent.js/README.md

 Troubleshooting
 ---------------

-### JSON.stringify cannot serialize cyclic structures
+### Functions in objects in the scope are called unexpectedly

-The Consistent scope contains some cycles.
-When you want to use the scope for output, such as Ajax or simply turning it into a JSON string, first call `scope.$.snapshot()` to get a plain JavaScript object without cycles.
-See the documentation for `snapshot`.
+See the section [Change prefix for event handler and value functions](#change-prefix-for-event-handler-and-value-functions) above for an explanation and a solution to this problem.